-Emily uses a warm, calming approach when working with children, adolescents and parents.
-She strongly believes that in adoptive and foster families, healing comes through relationships.
-This healing begins by developing a supportive and accepting relationship with the therapist.
+Emily uses a warm, calming approach when working with children, adolescents and adults.
+She strongly believes that healing comes through relationships, and develops a supportive and accepting connection with her clients.
 While you may initially seek counseling for your child or adolescent, Emily commonly meets privately with parents to provide them with support and education, or includes parents in session with the child for family therapy.
 With adolescents, Emily uses art and writing activities along with talking through concerns.
-With younger children, Emily incorporates the use of therapeutic books and play techniques.

 What will happen the first session?

-The first session is a 90-minute assessment where Emily collects information from the child and parents to identify potential areas of concern and recommendations for treatment moving forward.
-Emily will meet with the child and parents together to allow for the child to feel comfortable, then will meet privately with the child, and finally will meet privately with the parents.
-If ongoing sessions are recommended after this first appointment, Emily typically begins therapy with weekly 55-minute sessions.
+The first session is a 50-minute assessment where Emily collects information from the child and parents to identify potential areas of concern and recommendations for treatment moving forward.
+Emily will meet with the child and parents together to allow for the child to feel comfortable, then will meet privately with the child.
+If ongoing sessions are recommended after this first appointment, Emily typically begins therapy with weekly 50-minute sessions.

 How do I know if I need a therapist who specializes in adoption?